- Monevator - https://monevator.com -

 With me-too products, you don’t have to over-optimise.
 Any candidate from a field of well-matched rivals will probably be good enough.

-Our performance check just ensures that nothing on our shortlist is broken, or not what we think it is.
+Our performance check just ensures that nothing on our shortlist is broken, or isn’t what we think it is.

 A world of difference

-That said, the performance check does enable us to see that the two funds that significantly deviate in composition trailed the pack over the last five years.
+All the same, the performance check does enable us to see that the Fidelity fund and Vanguard’s LifeStrategy do trail the pack significantly over ten years.

-If UK shares or global REITs go on a hot streak then one of the bottom two could easily shoot up the table.
+If their tilts towards UK shares or global REITs go on a hot streak then one of the bottom two could easily shoot up the table.
 But if you want a pure global market cap strategy then stick with the top five.

 Here’s a few other things to note.